Heterotic/$F$-theory Duality and Narasimhan-Seshadri Equivalence: Breaking -symmetry to in -theory

 where $c_{j}=a_{j}/a_{0}$.
 Letting

 we divide (\ref{eq:Tate}) by $a_{0}^{6}$ and rescale by

 to obtain

 with all entries invariant under the involution $\beta_{3}$ restricted to $B_{3}'$.
-In particular $y$ now goes to $y$ under the $\mathbb{Z}_{2}$-action, reflecting the fact that the Weyl chamber is not reversed and $SU\left(5\right)$-symmetry is preserved!
-It is only when wrapping a Wilson line on the non-contractible loop on the $\mathbb{Z}_{2}$-quotient that symmetry is broken to that of the Standard Model {[}MSSM{]}. \end{flushleft}
+In particular $y$ now goes to $y$ under the $\mathbb{Z}_{2}$-action, reflecting the fact that the Weyl chamber is no longer reversed when tracking the roots and $SU\left(5\right)$-symmetry is preserved!
+It is only when wrapping a Wilson line on the non-contractible loop on the $\mathbb{Z}_{2}$-quotient that symmetry is broken to that of the Standard Model {[}MSSM{]}.